 So, now that we’ve got you to your destination, it’s time to think about how you can carry on your sustainable travels.
 All it takes is a bit of pre-planning and working out the public transport systems.

 Trust me, it’s not all that hard and will most likely save you some Uber bills or getting ripped off by local taxis.
 Plan your travel through trams, trains, walking and cycling, where possible, your bank account will appreciate it at least!

 As for where you’re staying, why not try an AirBnB or privately owned B&B to contribute to the local economy?
 Alternatively, search for any eco-retreats or hotels with great sustainability policies in the area.
 Not sure where to look?
-Why not book a holiday based only on the sustainability and beauty of the hotel property alone?
-Trust us, it’s worth it!
 These 7 eco-luxury retreats are a good place to start.

 Take care to protect the wildlife and the environment at your destination or throughout travels.
 Whether that means not picking wildflowers or killing small creatures that happen to get into your room (in fact, you’d better just expect some lizards or frogs to get into even 5 star rooms in some tropical places!), or maybe not dumping rubbish in forests or parks, being respectful in your habits to the wildlife outside of your window makes you a better – and better liked – traveller.

 Loads of people think it’s cool to swim with dolphins, ride elephants or feed baby tigers.
 Sure, it’s love to be up close and personal with the natural world, but remember: these animals are wild!
 To ‘tame’ them to do what they do involves immense suffering.
 And please think about how they got there.
 They were likely stolen from their mothers.
 So think of how traumatising that was, and how miserable their current lives really are.